Bart Peterson

-Biography
+Early life and political career

 A lifelong Indianapolis resident, Peterson graduated from North Central High School before attending Purdue University.
 After graduating from the University of Michigan Law School, he practiced law in Indianapolis for several years before joining the staff of Governor Evan Bayh, eventually serving as the Governor's Chief of Staff.

+Mayoralty (2000-2008)

-Peterson announced his candidacy for mayor of Indianapolis in 1999 and defeated the Republican candidate, Indiana Secretary of State Sue Anne Gilroy, 52 percent to 41 percent.
+Peterson announced his candidacy for mayor of Indianapolis in 1999 and defeated the Republican candidate, Indiana Secretary of State Sue Anne Gilroy, by 20,071 votes.
 When Peterson took office in 2000, he became Indianapolis's first Democratic mayor since 1967.
 Among his accomplishments during his first term were the establishment of charter schools in the city and development of several arts and culture initiatives.

-Peterson was re-elected in 2003 with 63 percent of the vote, handily defeating Republican Marion County Treasurer Greg Jordan.
+Peterson was re-elected in 2003 by 37,409 votes, handily defeating Republican Marion County Treasurer Greg Jordan.
 During his second term, he led the efforts to consolidate city and county government, merging the Indianapolis Police Department with the Marion County Sheriff's Department to form the Indianapolis Metropolitan Police Department under the leadership of Marion County Sheriff Frank J. Anderson, and merging several township fire departments with the Indianapolis Fire Department.
 He also oversaw plans to construct a new home for the Indianapolis Colts while also expanding the Indiana Convention Center.
 Peterson is also credited for attracting additional downtown development including the construction of a downtown Simon Property Group headquarters and Conrad Hotel tower.

-Peterson was expected to easily cruise to re-election in 2007 as no well-known Republican candidates entered the race, leaving relatively unknown political newcomer Greg Ballard as his opposition.
+Peterson was expected to easily win re-election in 2007 as no well-known Republican candidates entered the race, leaving relatively unknown political newcomer Greg Ballard as his opposition.
 Due to high property taxes and a rising crime rate, several polls rated the race about even as election day approached.
-When voters went to the polls, Peterson lost to Ballard by a margin of 51 percent to 47 percent.
+When voters went to the polls, Peterson lost to Ballard by 5,312 votes.

 Prior to the election, both Democrats and Republicans considered Peterson a political star, and he had been mentioned as a candidate for governor or the United States Senate.
 The loss prompted many pundits to declare it the biggest political upset in Indiana history.